 When the allergen comes in contact with the allergic person, the immune system unnecessarily releases histamine and other inflammatory substances, which trigger allergic reactions.

 There are numerous types of allergies for which the reactions vary according to the type of allergen and the nature of immune response of the allergic person:

 - skin rashes (allergies to certain foods, to the sun, insect bites, medications, perfume, cosmetics etc.)

-- runny nose, stinging and watery eyes (allergy to pollen, animal hairs, house dust mites).
+- running nose, stinging and watery eyes (allergy to pollen, animal hairs, house dust mites).

-Most persons allergic to pollen do not react to only one type of pollen but also to the pollen of similar species.
+Most persons allergic to pollen do not react to only one type of pollen but also to the pollen coming from closely related species.

 Cross reactions can also occur between pollen and foodstuffs: people who are allergic to birch pollen can show allergic symptoms (itching, swelling of the lips) when eating certain fruits belonging to the Rosaceae family, such as apples, pears, cherries, almonds, apricots, and also when eating hazelnuts and kiwis.